 Today you need to:

-This tool shows you just what the first sentence of your post will look like in Google’s search results.
+This tool shows you how your first sentence will look in Google search results.

 (You can also check your headline length here.
-Make it a maximum of 70 characters.)
+Max 70 characters.)

 You want JUST ONE of these.
 More leaves your reader wondering which to do - so they probably won’t do anything.